065_Cub Graphic Landscape 16.9 815x315 (FB Cover).jpg

 Climb inside our den for an exciting story about how big our families really are.

-Cub is a audio story and den installation co-created with children from Cottesmore Academy, inspired by the themes of Seedling, and is designed for children aged 7-12.
+Cub is a audio story and den installation co-created with children from Cottesmore Academy, inspired by the themes of Seedling, and is designed for children aged 7-12*.
+It’s free to attend and takes about 20 minutes total (although you are welcome to stay as long as you like!).

+We recommend Cub for children over 7.
 Younger children may enjoy Cub, though it may be a bit scary when the flood happens and there might be some bits that need explaining.
 If you would like to check the contents of Cub to gauge if it’s suitable for your children, please download our Parent Explainer document here.

 Please scroll down for Accessibility resources.